Krillh/Airzlinshire/Literature/Book/drafts/draft 0.md

 ## Chapter 1 Part 2 (Dyuvil)

-I awake with a start, jolted awake by the
+I awake with a start, jolted awake by the world-shattering sound of thunder.
+For a moment, I think I'm back in the